fommil/fpmortals/manuscript/complete.md

 raw `Empty` or `Just` instances because they return a `Maybe`, helping with type inference.
-This pattern is often referred to as returning a *sum type*, which is when we have multiple implementations of a `sealed trait` but never refer to the subtypes.
+This pattern is often referred to as returning a *sum type*, which is when we have multiple implementations of a `sealed trait` but never use a specific subtype in a method signature.

-A convenient `implicit class` allows us to simply call `.just` on any value and receive it wrapped as a `Maybe`
+A convenient `implicit class` allows us to call `.just` on any value and receive a `Maybe`

 {lang="text"}
 ~~~~~~~~